Genesis 6:1-22

 - The purpose for those He loved: That He desired a relationship with man.

-- 7 Judgment: God’s plan for mankind was to bless them to see them grow under His grace and love yet because of their sin they chose not to desire to fellowship with Him.
+- Vs 7 Judgment: God’s plan for mankind was to bless them to see them grow under His grace and love yet because of their sin they chose not to desire to fellowship with Him.
 The consistent state of rebellion made it a necessity to judge mankind so that those that survived would have the possibility to enjoy that fellowship without being spoiled by the continual sin.

 Vs. 8-22 The ship called Grace